truemagic-coder/meteor-leaflet/readme.md

 6. cd your_meteor_project
 7. mrt add leaflet
 8. write the map code in Template.myTemplate.rendered
 9. set in your client code the default image path
 10. enclose the map div in your template with the constant tag

-step 9
+step 9 (if code is in the client folder)
 ```javascript
 L.Icon.Default.imagePath = '../../leaflet'
 ```